Meet the team

-Mrs Glendinning is currently working towards the National Award for SENCOs as an additional qualification.
-If you would like to talk to Mrs Glendinning at anytime, email: email@example.com or phone the school office to arrange a meeting.
-Drop-in sessions are also timetabled for Tuesday afternoons if you should wish to come in to school to discuss anything.
+Mrs Richardson has completed the National Award for SENDCOs as an additional qualification.
+If you would like to talk to her, please email email@example.com or phone the school office (0191 349 9538) to arrange a meeting.

 - Concerns expressed by form teacher, subject teachers, parent/carer

-- SENCO and class teacher discuss strategies and resources to address the concern
+- SENDCO and class teacher discuss strategies and resources to address the concern

 - Class teacher uses strategies with SENCO’s support over 6 week period

-- SENCO and class teacher review what progress has been made.
+- SENDCO and class teacher review what progress has been made.

 - A decision is then made as to whether further intervention is needed.